LAFlorendo/MyProfile/README.md

-- 👋 Hi, I’m @InfinityLLL
+- 👋 Hi, I’m @LA Florendo
-- 👀 I’m interested in Coding
-- 🌱 I’m currently learning Python and Java
 - 📫 You can reach me through email at florendolouie@gmail.com

 <!---